 In 37 years the Fund has spent about 7 million Swiss francs in support of more than 700 community development projects in 75 countries, mostly in Africa, Latin America and Asia.
 Under Projects you will find brief information about some recent successes, as well as links to eye-witness accounts of other projects.

 How does it work?
 Project proposals can come from Fund members or from non-governmental organisations.
+(NGOs: download a form for submitting a project proposal here.)
 A committee of members meets several times per year to compare the intrinsic merits of individual proposals and identify those that are most compatible with the Fund's commitment to diversity and its available resources.
 Twice a year, this committee submits a list of candidate projects to a general meeting of all members of the Fund for discussion and approval.
 Volunteer members keep in touch with recipients of 1% financing to follow the implementation of approved projects, verifying the correspondence of expenses to proposed budgets and compiling evidence of the accomplishment of project goals.
 When possible, additional follow-up information is obtained by Fund members and their colleagues who have the opportunity to visit project sites on working or vacation trips.
 Once a year, our Treasurer submits the Fund's accounts to an independent auditor.
 The 1% website presents a regularly updated selection of projects to members and the public; members also have access to full follow-up reports that are updated for each general meeting.
 The Fund's statutes can be found here.

 What percentage of members' contributions is spent on administration?
 None.
 The entire amount of members' contributions is allocated to development projects.
 Our only administrative costs - postage and the rental of this website - can be covered by occasional craft sales and non-member donations because the Fund is administered entirely by its members as volunteers.
 The International Labour Office kindly provides office space and meeting rooms.